ar-sinha/webUp/README.md

 Two versions of the webUp app have been provided in this repository.

-1. End-user version - contains a single 6MB .exe file.
+1. End-user version - can use EITHER of the 2 files webUp.exe or WebUpGUI.exe, however we recommend weUpGUI for smoother user experience.
 2. Developer version - contains a single 2KB .py file, python developers can make changes to the code directly to add any customizations according to their specific requirements.

 NOTE: Instructions on how-to-use are present within the app.